kristoff-it/zig-okredis/README.md

 spin.

-Everything mentioned in the docs is already implemented and you can just `zig run example.zig` to quickly see what it can do.
+Everything mentioned in the docs is already implemented and you can just `zig run example.zig` to quickly see what it can do, but don't forget that you need a version of Redis that supports RESP3.

 ## Zero dynamic allocations, unless explicitly wanted
 The client has two main interfaces to send commands: `send` and `sendAlloc`.